asrvsn/matgeo/README.md

 ### Build Dependencies

-This project requires CMake for building some dependencies (like `openmesh`).
+This project requires CMake for building some dependencies.
 CMake is automatically handled as a build dependency, but if you encounter build issues, you may need to install it manually:

 - **macOS**: `brew install cmake`
 - **Ubuntu/Debian**: `sudo apt-get install cmake`